xuehaipeng/tls-capture/README.md

 ## Current Status

+This project is a nearly finished implementation of a TLS traffic capture and decryption tool.
+The tool can capture TLS packets on a specified network interface and attempt to decrypt them using SSL keys extracted from target processes.

+## Features

+- Real-time TLS/HTTPS traffic capture using eBPF XDP
+- SSL key extraction from OpenSSL applications
+- TLS 1.2 and 1.3 support
+- Packet decryption and plain text output
+- Minimal performance impact

+## Current Status

 ✅ **MVP Implementation Complete**: The tool now has a working foundation with functional BPF packet capture capabilities.
 The XDP program successfully loads, attaches to network interfaces, and captures TLS packets.

 ## Features